wp-cli/handbook/governance.md

 Nightly Phar builds are created by a Travis job that pushes to the [builds repository](http://github.com/wp-cli/builds).
 Releases are prepared manually [in accordance to the release checklist](https://make.wordpress.org/cli/handbook/release-checklist/).

-The `wp-cli.org` domain currently owned by [andreascreten](https://github.com/andreascreten).
+The `wp-cli.org` domain is currently owned by [andreascreten](https://github.com/andreascreten).
 DNS is managed through a [Cloudflare](https://www.cloudflare.com/) account that [danielbachhuber](https://github.com/danielbachhuber) holds credentials to.

 Much of the WP-CLI documentation (command pages, etc.) are editable through [wp-cli/handbook](https://github.com/wp-cli/handbook/), and then synced to WordPress.org.
 The WP-CLI.org homepage is [hosted on GitHub Pages](http://github.com/wp-cli/wp-cli.github.com).